evkx/evkx.github.io/content/models/opel/mokka/Mokka_Electric/_index.md

 ## Drivetrain

-Opel Mokka Electric has an all-wheel drive system supported by two motors, one on each axle.
+Opel Mokka Electric features an all-wheel drive system powered by two motors, one on each axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 200 mm.